silksil/NOTES-CHEATSHEET/fundamentals/(a)synchronous.md

 This is what the standard class Promise is for.
 A promise is an asynchronous action that may complete at some point and produce a value.
 It is able to notify anyone who is interested when its value is available.

+A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
+A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
+Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.

 ### When to use callbacks and when to use promises
 Regular JavaScript computations can fail by throwing an exception.
 Asynchronous computations often need something like that.
 A network request may fail, or some code that is as part of the asynchronous computation may throw an exception.